mj19981995/modelmapper/user-manual/configuration.md

-Access level|Determines which methods and fields are eligible for matching based on accessibility|public Field matching|Indicates whether fields are eligible for matching|disabled Naming convention|Determines which methods and fields are eligible for matching based on name|JavaBeans Name transformer|Transforms eligible property and class names prior to matching|JavaBeans Name tokenizer|Tokenizes source and destination property names prior to matching|Camel Case [Matching strategy](#matching-strategies)|Determines how source and destination properties are matched|Standard
+Access level|Determines which methods and fields are eligible for matching based on accessibility|public Field matching|Indicates whether fields are eligible for matching|disabled Naming convention|Determines which methods and fields are eligible for matching based on name|JavaBeans Name transformer|Transforms eligible property and class names prior to tokenization|JavaBeans Name tokenizer|Tokenizes source and destination property names prior to matching|Camel Case [Matching strategy](#matching-strategies)|Determines how source and destination tokens are matched|Standard

 You can read about how this configuration is used during the [matching process](/user-manual/how-it-works/#matching-process).